-We are pursuing steady efforts to achieve the KPIs we determined in fiscal 2019 with respect to the issues and conditions faced in the social environment in 2030.
-Furthermore, in an effort to contribute to the formation of a decarbonized society and the vision of the SDGs, we have taken on the challenge of even higher targets (reducing CO_2 emissions, reducing food waste, reducing plastic) in our environmental vision, Lawson Blue Challenge 2050! - "Save our blue planet!"
+In consideration of social issues and conditions, we have set KPIs related to social and environmental matters for 2025, the 50th anniversary of the Company's founding, and for 2030, the target year of the SDGs, and we are working to achieve them.
+Furthermore, in an effort to contribute to the formation of a decarbonized society and the vision of the SDGs, we have taken on the challenge of even higher targets (reducing CO2 emissions, reducing food waste, reducing plastic) in our environmental vision, Lawson Blue Challenge 2050! - "Save our blue planet!"